trinajoy/fitness-app/README.md

-## TinDog
+## Fitness App

-A single page website using HTML, CSS & Bootstrap.
+A simple fitness and nutrition app using HTML, CSS & Bootstrap

+### Images

+unsplash